 What’s missing from your website?

-It’s not dark mode, parallax scrolling, 3D images, or any of the other spicy new web design trends for 2021.
+It’s not nostalgia, custom typefaces, illustrations with dimensionality, or any of the other spicy new web design trends for 2023.

 (Although those things are certainly cool.)

 No, there’s one major element missing from most website designs, and if you don’t have it, you’re losing your audience — guaranteed.

 Don’t launch your site without checking off these top 10 things… (Already have a site?
 Download the checklist to make sure yours is up to speed!)

 Like fashion, music, and any other art form, web design flows with the times.

 Web design is influenced by a bunch of factors, such as social trends, political movements, and designers’ personal whims.

 But there are a few core design principles that don’t change.